Marathwada: Etymology

-Demography
+Demographics

 Marathwada has total area of 64590 km2 and had a population of 18,731,872 at the 2011 census of India.

+Languages

-At the time of the 2011 census, the territory making up Marathwada had a variety of languages.
+At the time of the 2011 Census of India, the territory making up Marathwada had a variety of languages.
 77.98% of the population spoke Marathi, 9.56% Urdu, 6.49% Hindi and 3.20% Lambadi as their first language.

+Religion

+Hinduism is the majority religion in Marathwada, with Islam and Buddhism being significant minorities.
+Sikhism has a significant presence in Nanded, meanwhile Jains are present in urban areas of Marathwada such as Aurangabad, Jalna and Osmanabad.

+At the time of the 2011 Census of India, 76.67% of the population of Marathwada followed Hinduism, 15.12% Islam, 7.17% Buddhism, 0.22% Christianity and the remaining 0.82% of the population followed other religions or stated no religion.

-Under Nizams rule
+Under Nizam's rule

 The region of Hingoli and Aurangabad were a major hub for the military stations and depot during the time of Nizam as well as during the British rule.
 Also Hyderabad State took special work to build Dams, modify and renovate the existing underwater system, particularly in Aurangabad.
-Major works were undertaken to built railways (Nizam's Guaranteed State Railway) connecting the city of Hyderabad to Bombay (now Mumbai) via Aurangabad.
+Major works were undertaken to build railways (Nizam's Guaranteed State Railway) connecting the city of Hyderabad to Bombay (now Mumbai) via Aurangabad.
 Handlooms and paper factories were established in Kaghzipura near Aurangabad.
 Religious sites were developed in Khuldabad.

 Temporary guest houses were built for Sikh devotees in Nanded which lies in ruins due to neglect by the government authorities.
 Also roads connecting to Ahmedabad were initiated.